Retirement Savings Options

 Quarterly Participant Fees

-Administration and bookeeping fees apply to all Stanford TDA and SCRP accounts.
-These fees are deducted from your account on the first business day of each quarter and appears on your quarterly statement under fees.
+Stanford TDA and SCRP accounts are subject to administration and bookkeeping fees on the first business day of each quarter.
+These charges will appear on your quarterly statement under Fees.

 Please review Fidelity NetBenefits website for additional information and the latest fee information.

 The Stanford Contributory Retirement Plan Summary Plan Description (SCRP SPD) Booklet